owenbrown/casca/README.md

 ChatGPT caught most financial transactions but usually misclasified one of the two large transactions.
 With additional context, such as a list of financial institutions or classified list of line items, ChatGPTs performance may improve.

-## Output format
-PDF seemed most appropriate.
-With more time we'd use the LLM to instead fill out a template so that we'd have an attractive, consistent format.

-## File structure
-- docsumo.ipynb contains the code for using Docsumo to parse the doc.
-- analysis.ipynb contains all the logic and pdf generation.
-- credit_analysis.pdf is the output.
-- If you're curious, tabula.ipynb shows how much munging is required per document type.